Economy of Denmark

 In an international context, a relatively large proportion of the population is part of the labour force, in particular because the female participation rate is very high.
-In 2017, 78.8% of all 15-to-64-year-old people were active on the labour market, the sixth-highest number among all OECD countries.
-The unemployment is relatively low, in comparison to other European countries.
-In October 2018, 4.8% of the Danish labour force were unemployed, as compared to an average of 6.7% for all EU countries.
-There is no legal minimum wage in Denmark.
+78.8% of all 15-to-64-year-olds were active in the labour market in 2017, the sixth-highest number among all OECD countries.
+With a 4.8% unemployment rate, unemployment is relatively low in comparison to other European countries, where the average unemployment rate is 6.7%.
 The labour market is traditionally characterized by a high degree of union membership rates and collective agreement coverage.
 Denmark invests heavily in active labor market policies and the concept of flexicurity has been important historically.

 Denmark is an example of the Nordic model, characterized by an internationally high tax level, and a correspondingly high level of government-provided services (e.g. health care, child care and education services).
-There are also income transfers to various groups, such as retired or disabled people, unemployed persons, students, etc. Altogether, the amount of revenue from taxes paid in 2017 amounted to 46.1% of the GDP.
+There are also income transfers to various groups, such as retirees, disabled people, the unemployed, and students.
+Altogether, the amount of revenue from taxes paid in 2017 amounted to 46.1% of GDP.
 The Danish fiscal policy is generally considered healthy.
 The net government debt is very close to zero, amounting to 1.3% of GDP in 2017.
 The Danish fiscal policy is characterized by a long-term outlook, taking into account likely future fiscal demands.
 During the 2000s, a challenge was perceived to government expenditures in future decades.
 It was ultimately a challenge to fiscal sustainability from demographic development, in particular higher longevity.
 Responding to this, age eligibility rules for receiving public age-related transfers were changed.
 Since 2012, calculations of future fiscal challenges, from both the government and independent analysts, have generally perceived Danish fiscal policy to be sustainable.
 In recent years, it was considered overly sustainable.